Sun Moon Lake in Taiwan

 The beauty of Sun Moon Lake is well known in China, and also in Japan, which ruled Taiwan from 1895 to 1945.
 Engineers working for the colonial government cut channels and tunnels to divert water that would otherwise have drained into the Taiwan Strait via the 186-km-long Zhuoshui River, Taiwan’s longest waterway.
-By 1934, the lake had swelled from its original 4.5 km2 to its current size of almost 8 km2, while average depth had increased from 6 m to 27 m.
+By 1934, the lake had almost doubled in area to its current size of almost 8 km2, while average depth had increased from 6 m to 27 m.

 Located just north of the lake, Antique Assam Tea Farm preserves and explains traditional organic tea-growing and preparation methods.
 This is the only place in Taiwan where Assam tea is grown; elsewhere, oolongs predominate.

 For many visitors, their favourite memories of this region feature the Sun Moon Lake Ropeway, an intensely scenic cable-car ride from the lakeshore, over the forest and into Formosan Aboriginal Culture Village.
 The ropeway is 1.87 km long and a one-way trip takes 10 minutes; the family-friendly village presents the music, dances, attire and traditional construction methods of Taiwan’s indigenous people.
 It’s also a theme park with some thrilling rides!